Lumen and Watt DROP on the roof

 Lumen and watt, their relationship

 An incandescent lamp with a wattage of 100 W produces an average of 1 600 lumens.
 It can therefore be said that the output of 1 watt is 16 lumens.
-This is obtained by dividing 1 600 lumens by 100 W. For example, an LED lamp that produces 1 600 lumens of light may consume 14 W. 1 watt of such a lamp produces 114 lumens.
+This is obtained by dividing 1 600 lumens by 100 W. An LED fixture that produces 1600 lumens of light may consume 14 watts, for example.
+This means one watt of this fixture generates 114 lumens.

 Lumens to watts conversion